bjornbytes/lua-deepspeech/README.md

 and the lua-deepspeech library needs to be somewhere that it can be required by Lua.
 For LÖVR both of these can be put next to the lovr executable (building as a plugin will take care of this).
 For other engines it will probably be different.

+> Note: on Windows the deepspeech library has a really weird name: `libdeepspeech.so`

 Usage
 ---